What is ‘CVBS in 1’ the yellow RCA for?

 CVBS is an acronym for ‘composite video baseband signal’ and is usually carried on a yellow RCA / Phono type plug and socket.

-CVBS IN is a video input (incoming to the android headunit).
-You can use this input to display video from say an old games console or AHD type analogue camera on the screen of the android headunit.
-CVBS is a very common and highly universal video connector.
-Although very well supported it had been replaced by HDMI leads for HD video.
+CVBS IN is a video input (incoming to the Android headunit).
+You can use this input to display video from, say, an old games console or composite video type analog camera on the screen of the Android headunit.
+CVBS is a widespread and highly universal video connector.

 CVBS IN 1, the first video input connector.